fenago/Grokking-Deep-Learning/Lab_10.md

 All Notebooks are present in `work/Grokking-Deep-Learning` folder.
 To copy and paste: use **Control-C** and to paste inside of a terminal, use **Control-V**

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab10_Automatic_Differentiation`

+##### Run Notebook
+Click notebook `Chapter13 - Intro to Automatic Differentiation - Let`s Build A Deep Learning Framework- Practice.ipynb` in jupterLab UI and run jupyter notebook.
+There are some placeholder(s) to write code in the notebook.
+You can get help from solution notebook `Chapter13 - Intro to Automatic Differentiation - Let`s Build A Deep Learning Framework.ipynb` as well as lab guide.

 ## What is a deep learning framework?
 Good tools reduce errors, speed development, and increase